-We may close or suspend your account immediately, and end your access to our website, in exceptional circumstances.
-Exceptional circumstances include the following:
+We may close or suspend your account immediately (including access to our trading, crypto, and precious metals services), and end your access to our website, in exceptional circumstances.
+Exceptional circumstances include, for example the following:

-- if we have good reason to suspect that you are behaving fraudulently; - if you haven't given us (or someone acting on our behalf) any information we need, or we have good reason to believe that information you have provided is incorrect or not true; - if you've broken these terms and conditions in a serious or persistent way and you haven't put the matter right within a reasonable time of us asking you to; - if we have good reason to believe that your use of the Revolut app is harmful to us or our software, systems or hardware; - if we have good reason to believe that you continuing to use your account could damage our reputation or goodwill; - if we have asked you to repay money you owe us and you have not done so within a reasonable period of time; - if you've been declared bankrupt; or - if we have to do so under any law, regulation, court order or ombudsman's instructions.
+- if we have good reason to suspect that you are behaving fraudulently or otherwise criminally; - if you haven't given us (or someone acting on our behalf) any information we need, or we have good reason to believe that information you have provided is incorrect or not true; - if you've broken these terms and conditions in a serious or persistent way and you haven't put the matter right within a reasonable time of us asking you to; - if we have good reason to believe that your use of the Revolut app is harmful to us or our software, systems or hardware; - if we have good reason to believe that you continuing to use your account could damage our reputation or goodwill; - if we have asked you to repay money you owe us and you have not done so within a reasonable period of time; - if you've been declared bankrupt; or - if we have to do so under any law, regulation, court order or ombudsman's instructions.